 - Accidental Murder: Wingman's suppressive fire ends up killing everyone on sight, including Lifeline.

 - Action Mom: Three Kids has three kids.
+And she'll mention it at almost every chance she gets.

 - Adventures In Coma Land: It's heavily implied, and then outright stated, that Jeff is in a coma.
-He got there because he'd been lying about his age, and decided to drink some scotch and some anti-aging pills he got from a shady source on his birthday.
+He got there because he'd been lying about his age, and decided to drink some scotch and some Korean anti-aging pills he got from a shady source on his birthday.

 - Affectionate Parody: Of G.I.
 Joe.
 This episode unabashedly pokes fun at the various animation deficiencies of the old cartoons, and the Nobody Can Die attitude of a quasi-military force fighting a terrorist organization.
 Still it was clearly made out of love.